dbeniamine/vizardry/README.md

 In 2015 you can even upgrade plugins from any git repo or vim.org using [:Evolve](#evolve).

-As each years seems to come with a new imrpovement, in 2016 you are not limited to github anymore it is possible to install plugins from bitbucket or virtually any others, see [Grimoire](#grimoire).
+As each years seems to come with a new imrpovement, in 2016 you are not limited to github anymore it is possible to install plugins from bitbucket, gitlab or virtually any others, see [Grimoire](#grimoire).

 ### Why this fork ?